falconpunch082/Data-Analysis-Portfolio/README.md

 - Learned about databases, tables, views, entity relationship diagrams, primary and foreign key, etc
 - Utilised PostgreSQL to learn about concepts of SQL
 - Learned various keywords used in SQL and wildcards

+Week 10 - Advanced SQL Techniques
+- Introduced to SQLAlchemy and how it integrates to Pandas in the context of EDA and data visualisation
+- Introduced to SQLite as another form of database
+- Introduced to Flask, created local server to hold database and API